jupyterlab/jupyterlab/docs/source/user/extensions.md

 environment.
 You can query the current application path by running `jupyter lab path`.

+### JupyterLab Build Process

-To create the app directory without installing any extensions, run `jupyter lab build`.
-By default the `install` command already builds the application, so you typically do not need to call `build` directly.
+To rebuild the app directory, run `jupyter lab build`.
+By default the `jupyter lab install` command already builds the application, so you typically do not need to call `build` directly.

 Building consists of: